akruszewski/gibl/manuscript/chapter3.md

 1. Mine a block
 1. Create a new utxo based on the processed transaction outputs, inputs and the current utxo
-1. Generate new list of blocks by `cons`-ing the mined block
+1. Generate a new list of blocks by `cons`-ing the mined block
 1. Calculate the rewards based on the current utxo

 ```racket